Ithaca (island): Geography

 Ithaca lies east of the northeast coast of Cephalonia, from which it is separated by the Strait of Ithaca.
 The regional unit covers an area of 117.812 km2 and has approximately 100 km of coastline.
 The main island stretches in the north-south direction, in length of 23 km and maximum width of 6 km.
 It consists of two parts, of about equal size, connected by the narrow isthmus of Aetos (Eagle), just 600 m wide.
 The two parts enclose the bay of Molos, whose southern branch is the harbor of Vathy, the capital and largest settlement of the island.
 The second largest village is Stavros in the northern part.
+The island is predominantly mountainous and rocky, with limited arable land, which has historically influenced settlement patterns and economic activity.

 Lazaretto Islet (or Island of The Saviour) guards the harbor.
 The church of The Saviour and the remains of an old gaol are located on the islet.

 The capes in the island include Exogi, the westernmost, Melissa to the north, Mavronos, Agios Ilias, Schinous, Sarakiniko and Agios Ioannis, to the east, and Agiou Andreou, to the south.
 Bays include Afales Bay to the northwest, Frikes and Kioni Bays to the northeast, Molos Gulf to the east, and Ormos Gulf and Sarakiniko Bay to the southeast.
 The tallest mountain is Nirito in the northern part (806 m), followed by Merovigli (669 m) in the south.